embeddedalpha/ProIMU/readme.md

 # ProIMU (Under Development)
 ### A high precision interial measurement unit with altitute and GPS support.

+### ProIMU can be operated with and without battery.
+A 3000 mAh LiPo battery powers the device and can be recharged via USB.

 ### Features available:
 <li>Yaw  (degrees / rad)</li>
 <li>Pitch  (degrees / rad)</li>